 Prompt Engineering Patterns: Proven Techniques

-Master advanced prompting techniques: chain-of-thought, few-shot, role prompting, and more.
+TL;DR: Master advanced prompting techniques: chain-of-thought, few-shot, role prompting, and more.
 Get better AI outputs with proven patterns.

 TL;DR